| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 p0 initial random approximate allocation

-k.continuous.temp=1 link.temp = "continuation" n.factor.temp = c(0) factor.level.temp = list(c(80,200)) hfunc.temp = function(y){ matrix(data=c(1,y,y*y,0,0,0,0,0,1,y,0,0,0,0,0), nrow=3, ncol=5, byrow=TRUE) } lvec.temp = 80 uvec.temp = 200 bvec_bootstrap<-matrix(c(-0.2401, -1.9292, -2.7851, -1.614,-1.162, -0.0535, -0.0274, -0.0096,-0.0291, -0.04, 0.0004, 0.0003, 0.0002, 0.0003, 0.1, -9.2154, -9.7576, -9.6818, -8.5139, -8.56),nrow=4,byrow=TRUE) EW_design_initial_self(k.continuous=k.continuous.temp, factor.level=n.factor.temp, lvec=lvec.temp, uvec=uvec.temp, bvec_matrix=bvec_bootstrap, h.func=hfunc.temp, link=link.temp)
+k.continuous.temp=1 link.temp = "continuation" n.factor.temp = c(0) factor.level.temp = list(c(80,200)) hfunc.temp = function(y){ matrix(data=c(1,y,y*y,0,0,0,0,0,1,y,0,0,0,0,0), nrow=3, ncol=5, byrow=TRUE) } lvec.temp = 80 uvec.temp = 200 bvec_bootstrap<-matrix(c(-0.2401, -1.9292, -2.7851, -1.614,-1.162, -0.0535, -0.0274, -0.0096,-0.0291, -0.04, 0.0004, 0.0003, 0.0002, 0.0003, 0.1, -9.2154, -9.7576, -9.6818, -8.5139, -8.56),nrow=4,byrow=TRUE) EW_design_initial_MLM(k.continuous=k.continuous.temp, factor.level=n.factor.temp,xlist_fix=NULL, lvec=lvec.temp,uvec=uvec.temp, bvec_matrix=bvec_bootstrap, h.func=hfunc.temp, link=link.temp)k.continuous.temp=1 link.temp = "continuation" n.factor.temp = c(0) factor.level.temp = list(c(80,200)) hfunc.temp = function(y){ matrix(data=c(1,y,y*y,0,0,0,0,0,1,y,0,0,0,0,0), nrow=3, ncol=5, byrow=TRUE) } lvec.temp = 80 uvec.temp = 200 bvec_bootstrap<-matrix(c(-0.2401, -1.9292, -2.7851, -1.614,-1.162, -0.0535, -0.0274, -0.0096,-0.0291, -0.04, 0.0004, 0.0003, 0.0002, 0.0003, 0.1, -9.2154, -9.7576, -9.6818, -8.5139, -8.56),nrow=4,byrow=TRUE) EW_design_initial_MLM(k.continuous=k.continuous.temp, factor.level=n.factor.temp,xlist_fix=NULL, lvec=lvec.temp,uvec=uvec.temp, bvec_matrix=bvec_bootstrap, h.func=hfunc.temp, link=link.temp)

-Function to calculate dEu/dx in the gradient of d(x, Xi), will be used in EW_ForLion_MLM_func() function
+function to calculate dEu/dx in the gradient of d(x, Xi), will be used in EW_ForLion_MLM_func() function

-EW_dprime_func_self( xi, bvec_matrix, h.func, h.prime, inv.F.mat, EUx, link = "continuation", k.continuous )
+EW_dprime_func_self( xi, bvec_matrix, h.func, h.prime, inv.F.mat, EUx, link = "continuation", k.continuous )EW_dprime_func_self( xi, bvec_matrix, h.func, h.prime, inv.F.mat, EUx, link = "continuation", k.continuous )

 xi |